-Welcome to the Course Catalog for the 2020 - 2021 school year!
-This year, we have split the previously published Program of Studies booklet into this Course Catalog and a customized Scheduling Guide for each grade level.
-This will allow you to navigate our course offerings and streamline the documents needed for your daughter's scheduling.
+Welcome to the Course Catalog for the 2021 - 2022 school year!
+This document along with the Scheduling Guide for each grade level will allow you to navigate our course offerings and the documents needed for your daughter's scheduling.

 As always, Mount Notre Dame is excited about the new possibilities that are available because of the revisions and additions to our curriculum.
 The course offerings found within are based upon the best curriculum and standards at every academic level.
 We are confident that your academic experiences here will provide you with a solid foundation for your future beyond Mount Notre Dame.